brajeshwar/brajeshwar.github.io/_posts/2008/2008-07-10-be-super-productive-with-linux.md

----
-layout: post
-title: Be super-productive with Linux
+# Be super-productive with Linux
----

 It might sound a bit weird but the kind of Operating System you're probably using may affect your productivity at work!
 Though, a user is a more responsible entity when it comes to productivity, but somewhere down-the-line, we can hold your operating system responsible for the same.